 Increase Credit Score Quickly?
 FinQnA Answer

-Improving your credit score quickly requires understanding the factors that influence your credit and taking targeted actions that will have immediate impact.
-Credit scores, such as FICO® or VantageScore, are calculated based on payment history, credit utilization, length of credit history, new credit inquiries, and credit mix.
-With these factors in mind, here are some ways to raise your credit score fast.
+Improving your credit score quickly requires understanding the factors that influence it and focusing on actions that produce the quickest results.
+Credit scores, such as FICO® and VantageScore, are calculated based upon your payment history, credit utilization, length of credit history, new credit inquiries, and credit mix.
+While some aspects of your credit profile can take years to improve, others— such as revolving balances and payment activity—can affect your score much more quickly.

 1. Pay Down High Credit Card Balances